Now accepting Telehealth appointments. Contact us to schedule a virtual visit.

-Dermatologists located in offices at Santa Barbara, CA, Bakersfield, CA, Hanford, CA, Visalia, CA, Porterville, CA, Stockton, CA, Manteca, CA, Las Vegas, NV, Henderson, NV & Sparks, NV
+Vitiligo Treatment in Santa Barbara, CA, Bakersfield, CA, Hanford, CA, Visalia, CA, Porterville, CA, Stockton, CA, Manteca, CA, Henderson, NV, & Sparks, NV

 Vitiligo is a chronic skin condition.
 It causes your skin to lose color, creating patches of lighter or white skin that affect your overall appearance.
 Though not life-threatening, vitiligo can affect your self-esteem and self-confidence.
-The dermatologists at LUX Dermatology specialize in diagnosing and treating vitiligo.
-LUX Dermatology has offices in Sparks, Henderson, or Las Vegas, Nevada, and Stockton, Manteca, Santa Barbara, Porterville, Hanford, Bakersfield, and Visalia, California.
+Our dermatologists at LUX Dermatology specialize in diagnosing and treating vitiligo.
+LUX Dermatology has offices in Sparks or Henderson, Nevada, and Stockton, Manteca, Santa Barbara, Porterville, Hanford, Bakersfield, and Visalia, California.
 To schedule an appointment, call the office nearest you today or book an appointment online.

 Vitiligo causes the skin to lose its pigmentation, creating patches of smooth white areas of skin.
 The condition is caused when your melanocytes (pigment-producing cells) stop producing melanin (skin pigment).